-On September 22, 2010 the Minister of Foreign Affairs of the Republic of Azerbaijan Mr. Elmar Mammadyarov met with the Minister of Foreign Affairs of Canada Mr. Lawrence Cannon on the sidelines of the 65th UN General Assembly in New York.
+On September 22, 2010, the Minister of Foreign Affairs of the Republic of Azerbaijan Mr. Elmar Mammadyarov met with the Minister of Foreign Affairs of Canada Mr. Lawrence Cannon on the sidelines of the 65th UN General Assembly in New York.
 The Ministers exchanged views over bilateral relations between the two countries.

-According to the statistics bilateral trade between Azerbaijan and Canada reached $596.63 million in 2009.
-Exports to Canada were $587.48 million and imports $9.15 million.
+According to the statistics, bilateral merchandise trade between Azerbaijan and Canada totalled $497 million in 2013, where Azerbaijanâ��s exports and imports were $465.3 million and $31.7 million, respectively.

 Business relations between Azerbaijan and Canada have been increased in recent years, but a large potential still remains to be realized.
 The Embassy of Azerbaijan is focused on the promotion of economic relations between the two countries and is working to encourage Canadian businessmen to invest in the Azerbaijani economy.

-On December 9, 2007 the Embassy organized a concert of Toronto Silk Road Chamber Orchestra conducted by Ismayil Hajiyev which performed the music of Azerbaijani classic composers.
+On December 9, 2007, the Embassy organized a concert of the Toronto Silk Road Chamber Orchestra, conducted by Ismayil Hajiyev, who performed the music of Azerbaijani classic composers.
 The Embassy is facilitating Azerbaijani musicians residing currently in Canada to present Azerbaijani culture to Canadians.
-The Embassy also assists Azerbaijani community in Canada to organize concerts, language classes, and various cultural events.
+The Embassy also assists the Azerbaijani community in Canada to organize concerts, language classes, and various cultural events.

 On May 25, 2010, on the occasion of the National Day of the Republic of Azerbaijan, the Embassy organized a concert of Azerbaijani classical and folk music at the National Gallery of Canada.
-The concert featured the music of Uzeyir Hajibeyov, Gara Garayev, Hasan Rzayev as well as mugham â�� traditional Azerbaijani folk music performed by Toronto Silk Road Chamber Orchestra, conducted by Ismayil Hajiyev and mugham trio from Azerbaijan: Munis Sharifov (kemancha), Sahib Pashazade (tar), Eytiram Huseynov (vocal).
+The concert featured the music of Uzeyir Hajibayli, Gara Garayev, Hasan Rzayev as well as mugham â�� traditional Azerbaijani folk music performed by the Toronto Silk Road Chamber Orchestra, conducted by Ismayil Hajiyev and mugham trio from Azerbaijan: Munis Sharifov (kemancha), Sahib Pashazade (tar), Ehtiram Huseynov (vocal).

 The Embassy of Azerbaijan is engaged in the development of bilateral cooperation with Canada in the spheres of education and science.
 The Embassy is actively cooperating with academic institutions and think tanks to foster joint research and student exchange.

 On March 28, 2008 the Centre for European, Russian, Eurasian Studies (CERES) at the Munk Centre for International Studies at the University of Toronto and the Embassy of the Republic of Azerbaijan in Canada organized a scholarly conference exploring Azerbaijanâ��s security issues.

-On November 12, 2009, the Norman Paterson School of International Affairs of Carleton University jointly with the Embassy of the Republic of Azerbaijan organized scholarly conference on Azerbaijan.
-The agenda of the conference included geopolitical situation in the South Caucasus, regional security and energy environment, Armenia-Azerbaijan Nagorno-Karabakh conflict, Turkey-Armenian rapprochement and other topics.
+On November 12, 2009, the Norman Paterson School of International Affairs of Carleton University jointly with the Embassy of the Republic of Azerbaijan organized a scholarly conference on Azerbaijan.
+The agenda of the conference included the geopolitical situation in the South Caucasus, regional security and energy environment, Armenia-Azerbaijan Nagorno-Karabakh conflict, Turkey-Armenian rapprochement and other topics.

-1. Memorandum of Understanding between the Ministry of Ecology and Natural Resources of the Republic of Azerbaijan and the Institute of Public Administration of Canada on conditions of implementation of the Training Program for 2002-2005 on reduction of gas waste products causing the greenhouse effect in the Caspian Basin.
+Memorandum of Understanding between the Ministry of Ecology and Natural Resources of the Republic of Azerbaijan and the Institute of Public Administration of Canada on conditions of implementation of the Training Program for 2002-2005 on reduction of gas waste products causing the greenhouse effect in the Caspian Basin.
 Baku, 4 April 2003.

-2. Protocol to the Convention between the Republic of Azerbaijan and Canada on abrogation of double taxation in respect to income and property taxes and prevention of tax evasion.
+Protocol to the Convention between the Republic of Azerbaijan and Canada on abrogation of double taxation in respect to income and property taxes and prevention of tax evasion.
 Baku, September 2004.

 Convention between the Government of the Republic of Azerbaijan and the Government of Canada on abrogation of double taxation in respect to income and property taxes and prevention of tax evasion.
 Baku, September, 2004.